Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, within the Republican Party, there are fewer voices criticizing Mr. Trump, while social networks are also less interested in limiting misinformation, even accepting it.

-In fact, Republicans—who appear to have “Trump syndrome,” suspicious of all non-Trump institutions—are more likely to view government reports as lies, even economic reports.
+In fact, Republicans—who appear to suffer from “Trump syndrome,” suspicious of all non-Trump institutions—are more likely to view government reports as lies, even economic reports.

 This suspicion also surfaced in another set of questions in the poll.
 Respondents were asked to rate the state of measurable economic and government factors: stock prices, employment data and border crossing figures.